JosephTheExperiment/gyst/gyst docs/Overview of gyst modules.md

 2. The cli can't work with a non-existing path, so it will prompt the user with the option to create the desired path or not, additionally have the option to accept the prompt automatically.
 3. The purser will only contain the shared parts between commands.
 # Commands
+## Command runner
+For a command to run some repeated parts must be ran before the command it self:
+1. The parser (with all it's stages)
+2. The validating project state stage (for the command).
+3. Some additional parts from the features module.
+## Command
-The commands module contains the logic to execute the specified command, and that includes the specific parts for the command from the validating project state stage, and the logic needed to execute the command.
+Every command in the commands module contains the logic to execute the specified command, and that includes the specific parts for the command from the validating project state stage, and the logic needed to execute the command.
 # System interactions
 No module can interact with the system of user without giving it to system interactions module.
 Any interaction with the system of the user should be done with caution and with the agreement of the user, specially when the action needed to be done has a big effect on the system of the user.
 # Features